-- The health crisis had major repercussions on macroeconomic outlook and produced extreme shocks on the financial markets. - ● After a quarter in line with the 2020 objectives of BNP Paribas, health crisis related developments had 3 distinct negative impacts: - Impact in 1Q20 of the effects of the health crisis on the cost of risk: -€502m1 - Mainly for ex-ante provisioning of expected losses - Two one-off impacts in 1Q20 of the effects of the health crisis on revenues: -€568m - Impact of the European authorities' restrictions on 2019 dividends on Equity & Prime Services' revenues in Global Markets: -€184m2 - Accounting impact on Insurance revenues related to the marking at fair value as at 31.03.20 of part of the assets (reversible in the event of a stock market recovery): -384 M€
+- The health crisis had major repercussions on macroeconomic outlook and produced extreme shocks on the financial markets. - After a quarter in line with the 2020 objectives of BNP Paribas, health crisis related developments had 3 distinct negative impacts : - → Impact in 1Q20 of the effects of the health crisis on the cost of risk: -€502m1 - Mainly for ex-ante provisioning of expected losses - → Two one-off impacts in 1Q20 of the effects of the health crisis on revenues: -€568m - Impact of the European authorities' restrictions on 2019 dividends on Equity & Prime Services' revenues in Global Markets: -€184m2 - Accounting impact on Insurance revenues related to the marking at fair value as at 31.03.20 of part of the assets (reversible in the event of a stock market recovery): -384 M€

-1. See slide 22 on the impacts of the effects of the health crisis on the cost of risk in 1Q20; 2.
-This amount does not include the effects of dividend reductions freely decided by companies in the new economic environment
+1. See slide 12 of the 1Q20 results on the impacts of the effects of the health crisis on the cost of risk in 1Q20; 2.
+This amount does not include the effects of dividend reductions freely decided by companies in the new economic environment impacts of the health crisis1